All Episodes

 Yeah, that's true.

-I know most of us hated to face it, but George Bush in 2005 was even right about social security.
+I know most of us hated to face it, but George Bush in 2005 was even right about Social Security.

 We've been using the surplus to fund general fund things for so many years.

-That's kind of fading now, and there will be in a few years uh the need to take all the Social Security revenues to meet the promises we've made.
+That's kind of fading now, and there will be in a few years the need to take all the Social Security revenues to meet the promises we've made.

-And then in a few years after that to have to dip into the general fund to go back the other way in terms of and how are we gonna do that?
+And then in a few years after that, to have to dip into the general fund to go back the other way in terms of, and how are we going to do that with where we have promised everything else, too.

 No kidding.

-Uh I got time for Jim, don't I?
+I've got time for Jim, don't I?

-In Harrodsburg, Kentucky.
+In Harrodsburg, Kentucky?

 No, I don't.

-Jim, you you hang on, Jim, because I'm going to have time for you in the next hour.
+Jim, you hang on, Jim, because I'm going to have time for you in the next hour.

 And we're going to get into this.

-My favorite story of non-reporting, under-reporting, misreporting is the economy, and I want to get back to that and what's going on in it.
+And I want to get back to that and what's going on in it.

-And take your calls too at 1-800-282-2882, as uh Roger Hitchcock sits in for Rush Limbaugh, who'll be back, of course, next um next week as we begin, all of us here at the Limbaugh Institute, as we begin another great year in 2006.
+He'll be back, of course, next week as we begin, all of us here at the Limbaugh Institute, as we begin another great year in 2006.